Turuga/bubbleshooter-sdl2/README.md

 # bubbleshooter-sdl2
-Project for bubbleshooter game made in SDL2 with C.
+University project for bubbleshooter game made in SDL2 with C. Currently inoperable but we hope to fix that before the due date.
+Heheh.